 - Antibiotics taken by mouth or applied to the skin

-- Laser surgery
+- Laser therapy

 American Academy of Dermatology

 Canadian Dermatology Association